SocketCluster/socketcluster-website/docs/authentication.md

   groups: ['engineering', 'science', 'mathematics']
 };

-// agServer.signatureKey below is the key which Asyngular uses to sign the token.
+// agServer.signatureKey below is the key which SocketCluster uses to sign the token.
 // By default, agServer.signatureKey is equal to agServer.options.authKey
 // (and also equal to agServer.verificationKey); but these may differ if you
 // switch to a different JWT algorithm in the future.